btobolaski/pi-dynamic-context-pruning/README.md

 1. Records the range as a `CompressionBlock` with start/end timestamps
 2. On every `context` event, splices out the raw messages in that range
-3. Injects a synthetic `[Compressed section: …]` user message containing the summary
+3. Injects a synthetic `[Compressed section: <topic>]` user message containing the summary
+4. Appends a `<dcp-block-id>bN</dcp-block-id>` metadata tag to that synthetic message so later compressions can reference the block directly
-4. Keeps the block state in the session so it survives restarts
+5. Keeps the block state in the session so it survives restarts

-Message IDs (`m001`, `m042`, etc.) and block IDs (`b1`, `b3`) are injected into every message in the context so the LLM can reference exact boundaries.
-If `compress.minRangeMessages` is set above `0`, each requested range must cover at least that many consecutive visible conversation items or the tool rejects the call and asks for a larger range.
+Message IDs (`m001`, `m042`, etc.) and block IDs (`b1`, `b3`) are injected into the visible conversation so the LLM can reference exact boundaries.
 Active compression blocks cannot be recompressed as part of a new overlapping range unless they are decompressed first.
 The `compress.protectUserMessages` setting is currently reserved for future behavior and is not enforced yet.

+If `compress.minRangeMessages` is set above `0`, each requested range must cover at least that many consecutive **visible** conversation items or the tool rejects the call and asks for a larger range.
+This count is based on what the model can currently see in context: raw messages count as one item each, and each active compressed block also counts as one visible item.

+When compressing a range that already includes compressed blocks, the summary should reference those blocks with `(bN)` placeholders.
+DCP expands each placeholder with the stored block summary before saving the new compressed section.

 ### Atomic tool pair removal